 My techniques range from spray cans via acrylic paintings to quill drawings.
 I preferably draw on driftwood, old cracked walls, skin, hand laid paper, or anything with a history and individual touch.
 I gain inspiration from my travels through Southeast Asia, India, and South Africa.
 My main artistic paragons are Maurits Cornelis Escher, Jean Giraud (Moebius), Hieronymus Bosch and old etching techniques like copper engravings.

-I am now based in Hamburg, Germany, after living for almost 3 years in Ho Chi Minh City, Vietnam.
+I am currently based in Lucerne, Switzerland, after living for almost 3 years in Ho Chi Minh City, Vietnam.
 This experience gave me a different view of this world and I found my current artistic style while living there.
 I hope you will find some joy in my creations and interprete them in your own way, as they are made for that.

 Thank you for your attention,